Growing the economy and jobs

 - A partnership with the SA SME Fund will establish a R10 billion fund to support the growth of small- to medium-sized businesses.

-- The fifth South Africa Investment Conference will be held in April 2023.
+- The fifth South Africa Investment Conference was held on 13 April 2023.

 - The completion of the spectrum auction has unlocked new investment and contributed R14 billion to the fiscus.